Doing More with Less: How Can your RMC Support You When You Need It Most?

 - Clarifying policies and monitoring compliance regarding remote/hybrid work arrangements, to ensure employees are complying with HR organizational policies and legal obligations

-- Engaging in strategic planning matters across their organizations; a function that will expand and will no doubt be institutionalized in the years ahead
+- Engaging in strategic planning matters across their organizations; a function that will expand and will be institutionalized in the years ahead

 - Engaging with mobile employees with an extra measure of emotional intelligence at a time when attention to diversity, equity and inclusion (DEI), personal health and welfare and other similar initiatives are imperative

-During the pandemic, mobility managers quickly adopted innovative strategies to not only manage complex situations but also to address their own dramatically increased workloads throughout 2020 and 2021.
+Over the past three years, mobility managers quickly adopted innovative strategies to not only manage complex situations but also to address their own dramatically increased workloads.

-In fact, as we’ve seen and heard from clients recently, many of these approaches have been integrated into the “new normal,” including: conducting more personal interactions through videoconferences, simplifying mobility policies and packages; and spending more time negotiating and clarifying assignee packages upfront to minimize subsequent exceptions.
+In fact, as we’ve seen and heard from clients recently, many of these approaches have been integrated into the new remote/hybrid working world, including: conducting more personal interactions through videoconferences, simplifying mobility policies and packages and spending more time negotiating and clarifying assignee packages upfront to minimize subsequent exceptions.

 In addition, there’s never been a more important time for organizations to gather, analyze and act on company data in real time than right now.
 By tapping into mobility program data and technology to enhance communication and program- and company-related decisions, mobile employees can expect better service and better experiences at every stage of their mobility journey.

 But there’s one additional efficiency strategy most mobility teams could employ to an even greater extent.
-They should determine if they’re fully utilizing the wide range of services offered by their relocation management company (RMC).
+They should determine if they’re fully utilizing the wide range of services offered by their RMC.